magnars/optimus/README.md

  - `:original-path` - the path before any changes was made, like cache-busters.
  - `:outdated` - the asset won't be linked to, but is available when referenced directly.
  - `:base-url` - prepended to the path when linking.
+ - `:last-modified` - when the asset was last modified, in milliseconds since epoch.

 There's also the case that some assets may be binary.
 Some of them might be large.
 Instead of keeping those `:contents` in memory, they have